5 Best Broadband Deals Edinburgh | Wi-Fi Internet Providers

 Now Broadband logo.

-At the moment, NOW Broadband is the cheapest broadband provider in the city of Edinburgh.
+At the moment, Vodafone Broadband is the cheapest broadband provider in the city of Edinburgh.

-They offer superfast broadband plans for a very low monthly cost, and only charge a small setup fee.
+They offer superfast broadband plans for a very low monthly cost, and don’t charge a setup fee.

 What to consider, other than price, when buying broadband